jalvarez322/Homework-5/README.md

 ## Description

-Hell!
+Hello!
 Welcome! this is my work day schedual that's built off Javascript, CSS, and HTMl and you can save your entry via local storage!
 This work day schedular is a calandar web page that schedulars your work day for you!

 Link to the published site:
 https://jalvarez322.github.io/Homework-5/

-## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.

 ## Usage